rejuvyesh/homepage/projects.md

 - **Estimation of Direction of Arrival Using Information Theory**

-_Course Project for EE301(Digital Signal Processing), Prof. Rajesh Hegde, IIT Kanpur (January-April 2014)_
+_Course Project for EE301(Digital Signal Processing), Prof. Rajesh Hegde, IIT Kanpur_ (January-April 2014)

+Studied how direction of arrival of acoustic signal can be estimated using mutual information.
+Implemented the algorithm on MATLAB and compared with the most popular technique used for this purpose, GCC-PHAT.

 - **Autonomous Quadrotor**

 _Independent project for Electronics and Aeromodelling Club, IIT Kanpur_ (Summer 2012)

+Built a quadrotor using Arduino Mega 2560 for onboard processing and IMU Razor 9DOF for orientation determination.
+Xbee was used to communicate with the Arduino from an external computer.
+Studied application of OpenCV for environment detection.

 ## Other Projects
 <div class="projects">